Furkan-rgb/superbar/README.md

 gnome-extensions enable superbar@Furkan-rgb.github.io
 ```

 Log out and back in if this is the first time installing.
-For every pushed
-version tag matching `v*`, GitHub Actions builds and checks the packaged ZIP,
-then attaches it to a GitHub release.

 ---